Asymptotically Optimal Sequential Multiple Testing Procedures for Correlated Normal: Asymptotic Expansion of Expected Sample Size of One-sided SPRT

 This work aims to propose feasible sequential test procedures that require minimum expected sample size in the classes $\mathcal{P}_{m}$ and $\mathcal{P}_{\ell, u}$ asymptotically as $\alpha, \beta \longrightarrow 0$.
-We shall establish this asymptotic optimality by comparing the ratios of the expected sample sizes of our proposed procedure and Wald's sequential probability ratio test (SPRT).
+We shall establish this asymptotic optimality by comparing the ratios of the expected sample sizes of our proposed procedure and the one-sided sequential probability ratio test (SPRT) ((both in the respective context and with the same type I and type II errors).
 Therefore, we at first focus on the expected sample size (or average sample number (ASN)) of SPRT.

 Consider the following hypothesis testing problem: